snoopy254/Paul-dev/README.md

 - Reflective writing and storytelling

 ## 🌱 My Journey
 I started learning Python to rebuild myself after heartbreak — and discovered a passion for creating tools that help others do the same.
-Every project I build is a step toward healing, growth, and purpose.
+Every project I build is a step toward healing, growth, and helping others on their journeys.

 ## 📫 Let’s Connect
 - 📝 [The Self-Taught Man Blog](https://medium.com/@selftaughtman)